yemta/KFO-Server/docs/KFO-Server-AOV Guide.md

 **Note: These can only be activated if the area's evidence_mod is set to "CT" as they are otherwise disruptive.
 Ask a mod for help.**
 * **cs** `<id>`
     - Start a one-on-one "Cross Swords" debate with targeted player!
     - Will automatically pair you with the target
-    - Expires in 5 minutes.
+    - Starts an area timer for 5 minutes.
     - If there's an ongoing cross-swords already, it will turn into a Scrum Debate (team vs team debate) with you joining the side *against* the `<id>`.
 * **pta** `<id>`
     - Start a one-on-one "Panic Talk Action" debate with targeted player!
-    - Unlike `/cs`, a Panic Talk Action (PTA) cannot evolve into a Scrum Debate.
+    - Unlike `/cs`, a Panic Talk Action (PTA) cannot evolve into a Scrum Debate, thus is more for 1-on-1 purposes.
-    - Expires in 5 minutes.
+    - Starts an area timer for 5 minutes.
 * **concede** `<id>`
-    - Concede a trial minigame and withdraw from either team you're part of.
+    - Concede a trial minigame and withdraw from either team you're part of or end the minigame.
 ## Demo / Cutscenes
-* **demo [evidence id]**
+* **demo** `[evidence id]`
 	- "Cutscenes", officially called 'Demos', can be created and played using demo files and evidence.
 	- The easiest way to do this is to turn 'Log To Demo Files' on in your client's Settings > Logging options.
 	- Then, on server, play out your cutscene using your preferred characters, effects and general actions.
 A date and time-stamped demo file is created in your client's "logs" folder in a folder named after the server once you connect:<br>